josh-collinsworth/joco-sveltekit/src/lib/content/posts/build-static-sveltekit-markdown-blog.md

 However, we'll need to add a bit of styling to make the links show up properly.

 <SideNote>

-The <code>.icon.icon-link</code> class is a <a href="https://fontawesome.com/">Font Awesome</a> convention, so it doesn't mean or do anything in our project by default.
+The `.icon.icon-link` class is a <a href="https://fontawesome.com/">Font Awesome</a> convention, so it doesn't mean or do anything in our project by default.

 </SideNote>

 How you choose to handle this is personal preference, but this block of Sass should basically do the trick: